Five Trends Impacting Pharma Communications

 The Covid-19 pandemic has cast a spotlight on pharmaceutical brands, with the industry’s big players at the forefront of vaccine development and rollout efforts worldwide.
 It has also reshaped the way pharma reps interact with HCPs, with new methods of engagement likely to persist as the pandemic gradually eases over the coming months and years.

-But what of the impact on pharma communications and marketing?
+But what of the impact on pharma marketing and communications?
 To what extent has Covid-19 affected the methods and channels employed by pharma brands to reach customers at the right time, in the right place with the right message?

 Here, we take a look at the five biggest trends impacting pharma communications and how brands can maximise them to deliver successful marketing campaigns.